daveamato/SassMixins/README.md

-Useful Sass Mixins
+Sass Mixins
 ====================

-A collection of useful Sass mixins I came up to through my work.
-Be free to use and improve them!
+A collection of helpful SASS & SCSS `mixins`.